Day Out of Days (film): Plot

 Mia's neighbour Charlotte "Charlie" Riley books a pilot and helps to arrange an audition for Mia who learns that the role is to play Charlie's character's mother.

-Her friend, Jen, sets her up with a recovering alcoholic who does pools and ends up insulting during the course of their date, telling her she's not as attractive as she once was.
+Her friend, Jen, sets her up with a recovering alcoholic who cleans pools; he ends up insulting her, telling her she's not as attractive as she once was.

 Mia's auditions for Charlie's pilot goes well and she begins to think that she has the role.
-After a day being gifted free clothing and accessories under the assumption that she has the role her agent calls her with the news that ultimately she didn't get it.
+After a day of being gifted free clothing and accessories, under the assumption that she has the role, her agent calls with the news that she didn't get that part.

-On reshoots for a zombie thriller movie Mia fights with her director, Tark, on how to shoot a car crash scene.
-When she tells him she doesn't understand the point of yelling during a scene he humiliates her by insulting her career and her love life.
+On reshoots for a zombie thriller movie, Mia fights with her director, Tark, on how to shoot a car crash scene.
+When she tells him she doesn't understand the point of yelling during a scene, he humiliates her by insulting her career and her love life.
 A dejected Mia gives in and does the scene his way.

-Mia goes to meet her agent who hints that after 20 years of working together their relationship might be coming to a close.
-She afterwards has dinner with her mother and former manager who still keeps pictures of Mia and Liam around her apartment.
+Mia goes to meet her agent, who hints that after 20 years of working together their relationship might be coming to a close.
+She has dinner with her mother formerly her manager, who still keeps pictures of Mia and Liam around her apartment.

-After a day of drinking she calls Liam who answers her call and meets her at a bar.
-Though Liam is initially warm towards Mia, she mistakes his gestures as an overture and ends up trying to kiss him.
-The encounter is filmed and broadcast on the internet.
+After a day of drinking, Mia calls Liam and they meet at a bar.
+Miss mistakes his warmth and tries to kiss him, and the encounter is filmed and put on the Internet.
 Mia's agent tells her that the notoriety is good for her, but Mia is humiliated and decides to make a change.
 She contemplates selling her house and decides to cut off her mother.

-Just as she is in the middle of calling it quits her agent contacts her and tells her that her horror movie with Tark is testing well and the studio wants to sign her and all the other actors for sequels.
+Just as she is in the middle of calling it quits, her agent contacts her and tells her that her horror movie with Tark is testing well and the studio wants to sign her and all the other actors for sequels.

-Mia is offered directorial approval on the sequels to the zombie movies and has dinner with Tark and his agent who both grovel to her.
+Mia is offered directorial approval on the sequels to the zombie movies and has dinner with Tark and his agent, who treat her with great respect.

 She goes to a pawn shop to retrieve some jewelry she pawned when she was short on cash.
 She decides not to retrieve her engagement ring from Liam.
-Exiting the pawn shop she bumps into a man she doesn't remember who informs her that he was her driver on the set of her movie with Tark.
+Exiting the pawn shop, she bumps into a man she doesn't recognize; he reminds her that he was her driver on the set of her movie with Tark.